-THE REGISTERED HOLDER OF THIS PURCHASE WARRANT BY ITS ACCEPTANCE HEREOF, AGREES THAT IT WILL NOT SELL, TRANSFER OR ASSIGN THIS PURCHASE WARRANT EXCEPT AS HEREIN PROVIDED AND THE REGISTERED HOLDER OF THIS PURCHASE WARRANT AGREES THAT IT WILL NOT SELL, TRANSFER, ASSIGN, PLEDGE OR HYPOTHECATE THIS PURCHASE WARRANT FOR A PERIOD OF ONE HUNDRED EIGHTY DAYS FOLLOWING THE EFFECTIVE DATE (DEFINED BELOW) TO ANYONE OTHER THAN (I) D. BORAL CAPITAL SECURITIES, LLC, OR AN UNDERWRITER OR A SELECTED DEALER IN CONNECTION WITH THE OFFERING, OR (II) A BONA FIDE OFFICER OR PARTNER OF D. BORAL CAPITAL SECURITIES, LLC OR OF ANY SUCH UNDERWRITER OR SELECTED DEALER.
+THE REGISTERED HOLDER OF THIS PURCHASE WARRANT BY ITS ACCEPTANCE HEREOF, AGREES THAT IT WILL NOT SELL, TRANSFER OR ASSIGN THIS PURCHASE WARRANT EXCEPT AS HEREIN PROVIDED AND THE REGISTERED HOLDER OF THIS PURCHASE WARRANT AGREES THAT IT WILL NOT SELL, TRANSFER, ASSIGN, PLEDGE OR HYPOTHECATE THIS PURCHASE WARRANT FOR A PERIOD OF ONE HUNDRED EIGHTY DAYS FOLLOWING THE EFFECTIVE DATE (DEFINED BELOW) TO ANYONE OTHER THAN (I) D. BORAL CAPITAL LLC, OR AN UNDERWRITER OR A SELECTED DEALER IN CONNECTION WITH THE OFFERING, OR (II) A BONA FIDE OFFICER OR PARTNER OF D. BORAL CAPITAL LLC OR OF ANY SUCH UNDERWRITER OR SELECTED DEALER.

-THIS PURCHASE WARRANT IS NOT EXERCISABLE PRIOR TO [] [DATE THAT IS 180 DAYS FROM THE EFFECTIVE DATE OF THE
+THIS PURCHASE WARRANT IS NOT EXERCISABLE PRIOR TO [OFFERING].

-OFFERING].
 VOID AFTER 5:00 P.M., EASTERN TIME, [OFFERING].]
-[DATE THAT IS FIVE YEARS FROM THE EFFECTIVE DATE OF THE
+[DATE THAT IS 180 DAYS FROM THE EFFECTIVE DATE OF THE] [DATE THAT IS FIVE YEARS FROM THE EFFECTIVE DATE OF THE

-WARRANT TO PU RCHASE COMMON STOCK
+WARRANT TO PURCHASE COMMON STOCK

-APIMEDS PHAR RMACEUTICALS US, INC.
+APIMEDS PHAI RMACEUTICALS US, INC.

 Warrant Shares: Initial Exercise Date:, 2025

 entitled, upon the terms and subject to the limitations on exercise and the condition in accordance with FINRA Rule 5110(g)(8)(A), prior to at 5:00 p.m.
-(New York tirbut not thereafter, to subscribe for and purchase from Apimeds Pharmaceuticals US Varrant") certifies that, for value received, or its assigns (the "Holder") is as hereinafter set forth, at any time on or after, 2025 (the "Initial Exercise Date") and, me) on the date that is five (5) years following the Effective Date (the "Termination Date") S, Inc., a Delaware corporation (the "Company"), up to shares (the "Warrant mmon Stock"), as subject to adjustment hereunder.
+(New York tibut not thereafter, to subscribe for and purchase from Apimeds Pharmaceuticals U warrant") certifies that, for value received, or its assigns (the "Holder") is a shereinafter set forth, at any time on or after, 2025 (the "Initial Exercise Date") and, and on the date that is five (5) years following the Effective Date (the "Termination Date") IS, Inc., a Delaware corporation (the "Company"), up to shares (the "Warrant mmon Stock"), as subject to adjustment hereunder.
 The purchase price of one share of in Section 2(b).

 Ex.
 A-1